MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation.md

 * **Backward deploy** - Deploys new  items to the previous stage.
 Backward deployment only works if the items that are deployed don't already exist in the target stage.
 For this operation, use either the [Deploy all](/rest/api/power-bi/pipelines/deployall) or the [Selective deploy](/rest/api/power-bi/pipelines/selectivedeploy) APIs, with `isBackwardDeployment` set to `True`.

-* **Update App** - As part of the deployment API call, you can update the content of the app that's related to that stage.
-Updated items are automatically available to your end users, after a deployment has completed.
+* **Update App** - As part of the deployment API call, you can update the content of the app related to that stage.
+Updated items are automatically available to your end users, after a deployment is complete.
 For this operation, use either the [Deploy all](/rest/api/power-bi/pipelines/deployall) or the [Selective deploy](/rest/api/power-bi/pipelines/selectivedeploy) APIs, with [PipelineUpdateAppSettings](/rest/api/power-bi/pipelines/selectivedeploy#pipelineupdateappsettings).

 ## Before you begin